Hearing people speak in noisy environments is about to become a lot easier

 Sensear’s hearing technology is the first in the world to isolate and enhance the quality of speech for the listener, while suppressing background noise, all in real-time.

-The technology was invented by Mr Sven Nordholm at the Western Australian Telecommunications Research Institute (WATRI), a joint venture between the University of Western Australian and Curtin University.
+The technology was invented by Mr. Sven Nordholm at the Western Australian Telecommunications Research Institute (WATRI), a joint venture between the University of Western Australia and Curtin University.

 “Sensear’s technology enables people to protect their hearing from noise, while still being able to hear each other speak clearly.